 Rue Cler: Market Street Near Invalides

 The car-free Rue Cler in Paris' posh 7th arrondissement has one of the city's largest and most exciting (for foodies, at least) permanent outdoor street markets.
-Quality is de rigueur here: you're unlikely to find any molding fruit or less than excellent fish and meat at this favorite grocery hub for les bonnes familles of Paris.
+Quality is de rigueur here: You're unlikely to find any molding fruit or less than excellent fish and meat at this favorite grocery hub for les bonnes familles of Paris.
 Not surprisingly, it's not always cheap-- but if you want to stake out top-quality fresh ingredients or nonperishables to take back home with you, a stroll on this coveted market street won't disappoint.
-Rick Steves has an excellent guide to the best stands, shops and bakeries here.